 How to Book Your Golf Cart

 Most hotels and resorts have a relationship with a golf cart company – you can ask them about availability and prices.
-You can also check with a few golf cart rental companies here on the island – using Google will yield you lots of results.
-It never hurts to shop around.
+You should also check with a few golf cart rental companies here on the island for rates – email them as well.

 You will make a reservation via email or their website or through your lodging for the dates you plan to use the golf cart.